convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/miscellaneous-components/spinner.md

 ObjIcon: /images/beans/mobile/components/dynamic/images/spinner_color_32x32.png
 topnav: topnavobj
 ---
-ion-spinner
+ion-spinner<br/>

  The ion-spinner component provides a variety of animated SVG spinners.
-Spinners enables you to give users feedback that the app is actively processing/thinking/waiting/chillin’ out, or whatever you’d like it to indicate.
+Spinners enables you to give users feedback that the app is actively processing/thinking/waiting/chillin’ out, or whatever you’d like it to indicate.<br/>
  For more information: <a href='https://ionicframework.com/docs/v3/api/components/spinner/Spinner/' target='_blank'>Spinner</a>.

 Name | Description